isomerpages/mlaw-corp/_covid19/15-FAQ-lease-licence.md

 * For the avoidance of doubt, the rent continues to accrue in the interim.
 You are therefore encouraged to use the period of the temporary protection to work out a solution.

-* In the event of a dispute over the Notification for Relief, either party may make an application to the panel of Assessors for a determination on the case.
-Please click on this [link](/covid19-relief/application-for-assessor) for further information on the application process and relevant forms.
+* In the event of a dispute over whether there is an inability to pay rent, or whether that inability is materially caused by COVID-19, either party may make an application to the Assessor, who will seek to achieve an outcome that is just and equitable in the circumstances.
+Please click on [link](/covid19-relief/application-for-assessor) for further information on the application process and the relevant forms.

 **g.
 Do I have to pay the accrued unpaid rent (and other charges if any) after the 6-month relief period?**